BirkhoffLee/dotfiles/README.md

 DNSIMPLE_DOMAIN="example.com"
 DNSIMPLE_API_KEY="api-key-xxxxxxx"
 ```
-This is used by a function that points specified subdomain to Cloudflare proxy IP addresses in DNSimple.
+This is used by a function that points specified subdomain to Cloudflare proxy
+IP addresses on DNSimple.

 # License
-This projects is with [The Unlicense](LICENSE).
+This projects is released under [The Unlicense](LICENSE).